neutrons/PyRS/docs/rtd/source/advanced/advanced.rst

 File Structure
 ==============

-HIDRA project file utilizes an HDF5 file format with the following organizational tree structure.
+The HIDRA project file utilizes an HDF5 file format with the following organizational tree structure.

 - Instrument
   - Geometry parameters: table of parameters